PBGLMichaelHall/Py_QTL_Parser/README.md

 title: "Python QTL"
 ---

 # Please SEE https://github.com/dblhlx/PyBSASeq for where the python script came frome and who developed it.
+In this tutorial I develop a generic parser in R which produces an CSV file used as an argument when calling python script PyBSASeq.py.
+It is another method to perform a Quantitative Trait Locus analysis.

 ```{r QTL}